vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 ```

 ## MTA-STS vs. SMTP DANE
-Neither SMTP DANE nor MTA-STS is universally **better**.
+Neither [SMTP DANE](https://vand3rlinden.com/post/dnssec-dane-explained/#dnssec-and-smtp-dane-on-a-mailserver) nor MTA-STS is universally **better**.
 SMTP DANE provides stronger security, but requires DNSSEC, and not every DNS provider supports DNSSEC yet.
 MTA-STS is easier to implement and provides good security through HTTPS and DNS.
 Using the two together can provide the best of both worlds, increasing security through a layered approach.

+## MTA-STS and SMTP DANE vs. Outbound email authentication
+While SPF, DKIM, and DMARC focus on verifying the authenticity of email messages and ensuring they are sent from authorized domains for outbound email, SMTP DANE and MTA-STS focuses specifically on securely establishing TLS connections between mail servers.
+These protocols ensures that the sending mail server connects to the intended receiving inbound mail server with verified encryption.

 ## Reference
 - [MTA-STS](https://www.mailhardener.com/kb/mta-sts)